martinschilliger/Enei/README.md

 The following features could be nice to have, but have not yet been implemented:

 - [ ] Supply custom headers, eg. to inject auth tokens
-- [x] Supply network delays for testing
+- [ ] SIGTERM: Wait for ongoing requests (especially important with delayed requests) to finish.
 - [ ] Supply random failures for testing

 And there is also some code cleanup needed: